Leafwing-Studios/asm-docs/docs/signals/decisions.md

   - creates automatic stampede when crowded due to negative response to other units
 - How should we ensure the decision subroutine runs only when the action has finished?
 (System clock, callbacks, messages, etc.)
 - I feel like the current intent system is more complicated than it needs to be.
 The intents are useful because they can specify arbitrary chains, which is elegant and clear.
 However, I can't shake the feeling that we have more logic levels than needed.
 Better tech for handling interrupts may be the best way forward.
+- Decision making (in Travel was where this came up) should not be performing gradient sums?
+Should this be handled when computing the gradient instead?